wdoyle42/wdoyle42.github.io/_posts/2016-04-08-futureofstudentaid.md

 My notes, arguing the affirmative:

-Assumptions That Underlie Our Current System
+Assumptions that underlie our current system
 -------

 Our national system for making college affordable is based on a set of assumptions that no longer hold.
 In the early 1970s, when the system was created, the following set of assumptions formed the basis for our national system: